Library Law

 Open Meeting Law topics include:

-- The requirement that the library board’s meetings must be open to the public except to:
+• The requirement that the library board’s meetings must be open to the public except in executive session to:

-- To consider records that are exempt from disclosure — see Public Records Act, chapter 1, title 74, Idaho Code for exempt records;
+• Consider records that are exempt from disclosure (see the Public Records Act, I.C.
+Chapter 1, Title 74, for exempt records);

-- The requirements that no final action or decisions may be made in an executive session and that all voting must be conducted in public sessions;
+• The requirement that no final action or decisions may be made in an executive session and that all voting must be conducted in public sessions;

-Public Records Act.
-Another law that pertains to both district and city libraries is Idaho’s Public Records Act, chapter 1, title 74, Idaho Code.
+Another law that pertains to both district and city libraries is Idaho’s Public Records Act, I.C.
+Chapter 1, Title 74.
 This law makes the administrative records of the library, such as board minutes and policies, available to the public.
 But it also safeguards the privacy of library circulation records.
 This means that your library cannot let any person, including representatives of law enforcement agencies, examine these records without proper authorization.
 See I.C. § 74-108(4).
 When in doubt, the

 library director should contact the library’s attorney or risk management provider.

-Ethics in Government.
-Chapter 4, title 74, Idaho Code, Ethics in Government, includes several sections that deal with ethical behavior.
+I.C.
+Chapter 4, Title 74, Ethics in Government, includes several sections that deal with ethical behavior.

-Bribery and Corruption.
-Chapter 13, title 18, Idaho Code includes laws pertaining to using political position for personal gain, self-interested contracts, and nepotism.
+I.C.
+Chapter 13, Title 18, includes laws pertaining to using political position for personal gain, self-interested contracts, and nepotism.

 Federal Laws

-Federal laws which apply to your library are generally concerned with the areas of personnel, especially in the areas of hiring and firing.
-More information on these laws is available in the document Human Resources: Or, And I Thought We Were Friends!
+Federal laws that apply to your library are generally concerned with the areas of personnel, especially in the areas of hiring and firing.
+More information on these laws is available in the Human Resources section of this Survival Guide.

 When to Call an Attorney